uutzinger/sea/2025/README.md

 ### Calibrate

-Since you don't know which flash drive goes to which mrArm you will need to let calibrate the the motors.
+Since you don't know which flash drive goes to which mrArm you will need to calibrate the the motors.

 Load and run `Zero.py`